opticdev/optic/Readme.md

 ![The api start command initializing](website/static/img/big-diff.png)

 ## An API Changelog in Every PR
+> Similar to GitHub's compare page, but for API changes

 The Optic GitBot adds an API Changelog during Code Review, so your team understands how the API will change when each PR is merged.